 Jaffey, Bennett, Kerlikowske, Botticelli: Our official and unofficial czars

-It was silly to answer off the cuff because even as I was answering, he was googling and explaining to me that actually, the use of “czar” to refer to executive branch officials goes back to Franklin Roosevelt and in fact, America has had lots of czars: a transportation czar, a shipping czar, a synthetic rubber czar.
+It was silly to answer off the cuff because even as I was answering, he was googling and explaining that actually, the use of “czar” to refer to executive branch officials goes back to Franklin Roosevelt.
+In fact, America has had lots of czars: a transportation czar, a shipping czar, a synthetic rubber czar.
 And that Joe Biden actually coined the term “drug czar.”

 “Really, Joe Biden?”
 I said.

 To back up a bit, “drug czar” is a colloquial term for the Director of the Office of National Drug Control Policy (ONDCP), a position in the Obama administration that until recently was filled by R. Gil Kerlikowske and is now held by Acting Director Michael Botticelli.

 The ONDCP is the policy and coordinating arm of the federal government’s drug control efforts.
 Although the ONDCP operates its own programs (Drug Free Communities Support, High Intensity Drug Trafficking Areas), its major function is to make sure that federal agencies and departments are all swimming in the same direction and not duplicating efforts with regard to drug use and its harms.

 There are a lot of cooks in this particular kitchen, which makes the ONDCP’s job complicated.